-Researchers delved into the private lives of men with multiple sclerosis (MS) in a recent study and discovered that sexual dysfunction is a common MS complication.
+Researchers delved into the private lives of men with multiple sclerosis (MS) in a recent and discovered that sexual dysfunction is a common MS complication.
 Although it’s a topic patients may be reluctant to discuss with their neurologists, they should be aware that intimacy problems are often treatable.

 Scientists from the Institute of Psychiatry and Neurology in Warsaw, Poland, interviewed 67 men with MS who were members of the National MS Center.
 The participants also filled out questionnaires and underwent neurological evaluations, all in an attempt to measure their sexual satisfaction.